{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Arizona Mini-COBRA Law Overview

-Effective initially as of January 2019, Arizona Mini-COBRA applies to companies who are not otherwise subject to federal COBRA requirements, those companies providing employee benefits/health insurance that have less than 20 employees.
+Effective January 1st, 2019, Arizona Mini-COBRA applies to companies that are not otherwise subject to federal COBRA requirements, are providing employee benefits / health insurance, and have less than 20 employees (1-19).

 Who is Eligible for Arizona Mini-COBRA?